NatronGitHub/NatronGitHub.github.io/README.md

 Make sure you have `git` already installed.
 This website also requires Jekyll, a static site generator we use to generate markup from templates.
 Installing Jekyll should be quick and easy:

-* Step 1: Install `rbenv` via `brew install rbenv` on Macs, `sudo apt install rbenv` on Debian Linux distros, `yay -S rbenv` on Arch-based distros, or compiling manually from its sources at <https://github.com/rbenv/rbenv>
+* Step 1: Install `rbenv` via `brew install rbenv` on macOS with [Homebrew](https://brew.sh/) installed, `sudo apt install rbenv` on Debian Linux distros, `yay -S rbenv` on Arch-based distros, or compiling manually from its sources at <https://github.com/rbenv/rbenv>
 * Step 2: Run `rbenv init` and open a new terminal
 * Step 3: Run the command `rbenv install 2.7.3 && rbenv global 2.7.3`
 * Step 4: Now, open a new terminal again, and run `gem install bundler && bundler install bundler` - this gives you access to the `bundle` command which (confusingly) is what installs Jekyll!

 ## Building With Jekyll

-Now, get the sources of the website:
+Navigate to your directory of choice with `cd /path/of/choice`, then run this command to download the repo:

 ```bash
 git clone https://github.com/Shrinks99/NatronGitHub.github.io && cd NatronGitHub.github.io